mjcampagna/webpack-for-react/README.md

 # Webpack

 I've read a lot of articles about Webpack.
 The best of them are dated, now irrelevant.
 The rest of them are simply insane.
-Meanwhile, Webpack 4 claims to run with zero configuration!
-And while that's not untrue, zero configuration won't get you very far.

 I am recently come to Webpack, and it frustrated me at first.
 In most reading, the author steers one into brambles, then gives band-aids to dress the wounds.
 There's a thing called tech debt, and the answer to most problems is not to install still more npm modules; better to avoid the pitfalls in the first place.